 Check out our video below for the full tutorial on how to split wood.

 Certain tools are essential for cutting and splitting firewood at the cottage.
 The difference between struggling to get the job done and blazing through the pile of logs in short order depends on having the right gear.

 Splitting Axes, Hatchets, and Axe Sharpeners

-A heavy splitting axe is necessary for chopping the large logs into manageable sizes.
+A heavy splitting axe is necessary for cutting the large logs into manageable sizes.
 You want to have the largest axe you can safely control.

 Take a few minutes to stretch before you start to split the wood.
-Chopping wood uses a lot of arm, shoulder, and back muscles that might not see much action during our day-to-day life in the city.
+Cutting firewood uses a lot of arm, shoulder, and back muscles that might not see much action during our day-to-day life in the city.

 Disclosure: This post contains affiliate links to products.
 Cottage Tips may receive a commission, at no extra cost to you, for purchases made through these links.

-A good sharpener for the axe and the hatchet is a wise investment.
+A good sharpener for the small axe or hatchet is a wise investment.
 Depending on the quality of the axe, it can become very dull quite quickly.